hellotext/hellotext.js/README.md

 ## Understanding Sessions

 The library looks for a session identifier present on the `hellotext_session` query parameter.
-If the session is not present as a cookie neither it will create a new random session identifier.
+If the session is not present as a cookie neither it will create a new random session identifier, you can disable this default behaviour via the configuration, see [Configuration Options](#configuration-options) for more information.
 The session is automatically sent to Hellotext any time the `Hellotext.track` method is called.

 Short links redirections attaches a session identifier to the destination url as `hellotext_session` query parameter.
 This will identify all the events back to the customer who opened the link.